-For both primary and secondary students and their teachers in Australian schools Our Cool School offers learning and teaching resources that focus on sustainability and the environment at a global level and specifically in the Melbourne context.
-It tackles topics such as pollution, energy, water, waste, climate change and wildlife.t at a global level and specifically in the Melbourne context.
-It tackles topics such as pollution,energy, water, waste, climate change and wildlife.
+For both primary and secondary students and their teachers in Australian schools, Cool Australia offers learning and teaching resources that focus on sustainability and the environment at a global level.

-Are your students wondering why solar panels are going on roof tops in their suburb?
-Or, if a carbon footprint refers to their ever growing shoe size?
-Or, why bother with a water tank when Melbourne has had so much rain in 2011-2012?
+Are your students wondering why solar panels are going on rooftops in their suburb?
+Or, if a carbon footprint refers to their ever-growing shoe size?

-For secondary students and teachers, the UNESCO site, Teaching and Learning for a Sustainable Futureoffers wide-ranging curriculum and teacher professional learning resources.
-Likewise, the YouthXchangewebsite by UNESCO and UNEP provides secondary teachers and students, particularly in urban settings, with comprehensive curricula to consider the notions of sustainable consumption and development.
-Many topics around sustainable living are examined in depth, including the consumption of energy, food and fashion products.
+For secondary students and teachers, the UNESCO site, Teaching and Learning for a Sustainable Future offer a wide-ranging curriculum and teacher professional learning resources.
+Likewise, the YouthXchange website by UNESCO and UNEP provides secondary teachers and students, particularly in urban settings, with comprehensive curricula to consider the notions of sustainable consumption and development.
+Many topics around sustainable living are examined in-depth, including the consumption of energy, food and fashion products.
 The site also invites investigation into the impacts of our lifestyle choices on the land and on people.

 Discovering biblical views on sustainability